 Take breaks.
-It is a well-researched fact: we have to take breaks to be productive.
-But why should you?
+It is a well-researched fact: you have to take breaks to be productive.

 Mental fogginess.
 Poor digestion.
 Extreme fatigue.
-Without breaks you are liable to suffer reduced productivity and decreased health.
-It’s so easy to fall into the trap of working harder and doing whatever it takes to succeed, no matter the strain on your brains or your body.
+Without breaks you are liable to suffer not only reduced productivity but also decreased health.
+It’s so easy to fall into the trap of working harder and harder, just doing whatever it takes to succeed (no matter the strain on your brain or your body).

 Stop being your own slave master.
 Instead become your own best friend.
 Look for signs of work stress and respond immediately.
 Even better, look for ways to prevent near collapse long before it becomes a reality.
 By building breaks into your schedule you are taking the time to protect your health.

 Your children know when you’re stressed.
 It stresses them, too.
 A stressed out Mama may lash out or tune out or say things she’ll later regret.
 A stressed out dad may immediately punish instead of taking time to listen, may criticize rather than encourage, or may withdrawal just when connection is needed.

 Instead, parent from a place of peace.
 Peace-filled parenting allows for spontaneity, creativity, and playfulness.
 You’ll feel better about it, and so will your children.
 Take the time to release the stress and make room for the young people who need you the most and love you the best.
 Relaxed parents make the best parents.

 You are working hard because you have goals.
 But if you work too hard or too long, you actually endanger your ability to meet your goals because you endanger your health.